sykesjd/sorkin-exegesis/_posts/2024-09-06-the-american-president.md

 Wait, what?
 Libya would be six or seven hours ahead of Eastern US time, and it's late enough for your daughter to have *sent herself to bed*.
 Surely there's not enough time left on the night shift in Tripoli for the bombers to make it?

-### NEW Dialogue Motif: The virtue of a proportional response.
+### NEW Plot Bunny: The virtue of a proportional response

 > A.J.: Sir, it's immediate, it's decisive, it's low risk, and it's a proportional response.
 >